Contraception in the Republic of Ireland: 1970s: Demands for change

+1980s: Continued battles

 The Health (Family Planning) (Amendment) Act 1985 liberalised the law by allowing condoms and spermicides to be sold to people over 18 without having to present a prescription; however sale was limited to categories of places named in the Act.
+When the Dáil voted, the bill was carried by the narrow margin of 83–80, reflecting the continued opposition of Fianna Fáil, Church-aligned groups and right-wing activists.

+At the same time, Irish society was slowly changing.
+Growing awareness of HIV-AIDS prompted unusually frank public discussion of condoms.
+In 1987, the Late Late Show host Gay Byrne famously demonstrated how to use a condom on live TV; it was an episode that many viewers recall as the first time they had ever seen or heard of a condom.
+Such events illustrated that older taboos were breaking down; however, studies from the period report that even after 1985, up to half of Irish pharmacists refused to stock condoms, showing the lingering social stigma.

+1990s: Normalisation

+By the 1990s, Ireland’s situation broadly matched the rest of Western Europe.
+Contraceptive methods were widely accepted as part of healthcare, and no new restrictive laws were introduced.
+The IFPA and public clinics now freely provided pills, condoms, IUDs and later emergency contraception, similar to neighbouring countries.
+Socially, younger generations of Irish women and men were far less influenced by Church teaching on this issue, reflecting a wider secularisation.
+However, Ireland comparably lagged behind its neighbours.
+For example, other traditionally Catholic countries had already changed long before: Italy legalised contraceptive sales via its Constitutional Court in 1971, Spain lifted bans after Franco’s death, etc. Ireland’s changes in 1979–85 came quite late by comparison.
+Nevertheless, Historians note that Ireland’s liberalisation was a “social revolution” by local standards.

 The Health (Family Planning) (Amendment) Act 1992 repealed Section 4 of the 1979 Act, as amended in 1985, and continued the provision of contraceptives without prescription, allowing sale to individuals over the age of 17.
 As of 2010, the 1992 Act and the Health (Family Planning) (Amendment) Act 1993 are the main Irish legislation on contraceptive and family planning services.

 As well as allowing sales, Ireland's censorship laws had to be reformed to allow contraceptives to be advertised or even mentioned.
 As late as 1976, the Censorship of Publications Board had banned the Irish Family Planning Association's booklet "Family Planning".
 The Health (Family Planning) Act 1979 deleted references to "the unnatural prevention of conception" in the 1929 and 1949 censorship Acts, thus allowing publications with information about contraception to be distributed in Ireland.
 The Regulation of Information (Services Outside the State for the Termination of Pregnancies) Act 1995 modified the 1929, 1946 and 1967 Acts to allow publications with information about "services provided outside the State for the termination of pregnancies".

+21st century

-The 8th Amendment to the Irish constitution which prevented abortion was repealed in 2018.
+The Eighth Amendment to the Irish Constitution, which prevented abortion, was repealed in 2018.